voxel51/fiftyone/docs/source/plugins/index.rst

 .. note::

     Settings are readable by users in the browser.
-Use environment variables and Python Operators for sensitive/secret values.
+For setting sensitive/secret values, set them as environment variables and access them in your plugin code via `PluginContext.secrets` .

 .. _fiftyone-operators: